SEBK4C/OpenDoctor-Spec/README.md

 The system employs asynchronous background processes to ensure data security and efficient operation without interrupting the core medical timeline.
 Key features include:
 - **Process Tasks File:** All required background tasks are defined within a dedicated process tasks file.
 These tasks can run automatically in the background or be manually initiated by the user when needed.
 - **Commissioning of Specific Tasks:** Certain process tasks—especially those requiring advanced AI computation or human oversight—can be commissioned separately.
-This ensures that critical updates and verifications occur without being directly committed to the patient’s medical timeline.
+This ensures that critical updates and verifications occur without being directly committed to the patient's medical timeline.
 - **Granular Permissions Management:** Detailed access control for sensitive medical data, ensuring that only authorized processes can modify records.
 - **Secure File System Traversal:** Robust mechanisms for safely navigating and accessing the file system containing medical records.
 - **Protected File Edit APIs:** APIs designed for secure and controlled updates to medical records.